prashanthcharla/lld/Design Patterns/behavioural/Observer.md

 Behavioural pattern which allows objects (subscribers or observers) to register thier interest in other object's (subject or observable) state changes.
 When the state changes, all the registered objects will get automatically notified with the changes.
+It resembles one-to-many relationship.
 This pattern is helpful when we want changes to one part refelect in other parts of the system automatically.

 #### Key Points:
 * Problem: